-F Failure (including courses dropped for academic irregularities) = 0.00
+F = Failure (including courses dropped for academic integrity violations) = 0.00

 The graduate GPA includes all hours and grades for all courses taken while enrolled as a graduate student.
 The GPA component of academic status is calculated at the end of each semester.
-At the point of calculation, graduate students must have a cumulative graduate GPA at or above their department’s minimum to be in good standing.
+At the point of calculation, graduate students must have a cumulative graduate GPA at or above their department’s minimum and a semester GPA of at least 2.75 to be in good standing.
 To be eligible for an advanced degree, a graduate student must have a grade-point average of at least 2.75.
 Some departments require a higher average.
 See the Graduate College Handbook for Students, Faculty and Staff for more information about repeated courses and grade points used in computations.